eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 3. The PID Provider or Attestation Provider authenticates and validates the Wallet Unit, see [Section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-eudi-wallet-instance) below.

 4. The PID Provider or Attestation Provider verifies that the Wallet Provider did not revoke the Wallet Unit.
 This is described in [Section 6.6.2.4](#6624-pid-provider-or-attestation-provider-verifies-that-wallet-instance-is-not-suspended-or-revoked).

-5. Finally, after the PID or attestation is issued to the Wallet Unit, the User may have to activate it before they can use it; see [Section 6.6.2.5](#6625-User-activates-the-pid-or-attestation).
+5. After the PID or attestation is issued to the Wallet Unit, the Wallet Unit verifies the authenticity of the PID or attestation; see [Section 6.6.2.6](#6625-Wallet-Unit-verifies-PID-or-attestation).

+6. Finally, the User may have to activate a PID before they can use it; see [Section 6.6.2.6](#6626-User-activates-the-pid-or-attestation).

 More detailed requirements for the issuance process of PIDs and attestations, for instance regarding the issuance protocol, are included in \[Topic 10\] and \[Topic 23\].